Uncategorized

 Maintain ideal body weight.

-Keep your salt consumption low, eat less than 6 gm table salt.
+Keep your salt consumption low, eat less than one teaspoon or 5 gm table salt a day.

 Keep your animal food consumption low, eat more of complex carbohydrates, vegetables, fruits and low fat milk.